JonathanPerkins/ts890-n1mm-spectrum/README.md

 ./ts890_n1mm.py -t 192.168.1.89 -a AdminUserName -p AdminPassword -n 192.168.1.11
 ```

 In the above example, the TS-890 has an IP address of _192.168.1.89_ and has an admin user called _AdminUserName_ with a password of _AdminPassword_.
 The Windows PC running N1MM+ has an IP address of _192.168.1.11_.

-For more clarity the alternative long form of option names can be used:
+### Options format

+This script accepts either shortform (e.g. _-t_) or longform (e.g. _--ts890_) command line options.
+There's no functional difference, it's just a personal preference.

+The alternative longform option version of the previous example would be:

 ```
 ./ts890_n1mm.py --ts890 192.168.1.89 --admin AdminUserName --password AdminPassword --n1mm 192.168.1.11